bowonkang1/creative-portfolio/popup-books/unfolded-worlds/README.md

 <img src="images/composed-chaos.png" width="700"/>

-I wanted to play with contrast here—structured shapes mixed with more organic lines.
-It’s a bit chaotic, but still feels balanced overall.
+I explored contrast by combining structured shapes with more organic lines, creating a composition that feels chaotic but still balanced.

 ---